-- 17.511 The Area Arbitrator shall be appointed by the Joint Coast Labor Relations Committee and shall serve at its discretion.
-If any arbitrator shall at any time be unable or refuse or fail to act, the Joint Coast Labor Relations Committee shall select a successor or substitute. - 17.512 The Coast Arbitrator shall be selected by the Joint Coast Labor Relations Committee.
-If the Committee fails to agree on the selection of the Coast Arbitrator, the individual shall be selected by a 6-person panel of prominent industry representatives: 3 selected by the Union and 3 selected by the Employers. - 17.52 Powers of arbitrators shall be limited strictly to the application and interpretation of the Agreement as written.
-The arbitrators shall have jurisdiction to decide any and all disputes arising under the Agreement including cases dealing with the resumption or continuation of work. - 17.53 Arbitrators' decisions must be based upon the showing of facts and their application under the specific provisions of the written Agreement and be expressly confined to, and extend only to, the particular issue in dispute.
+17.511 The Area Arbitrator shall be appointed by the Joint Coast Labor Relations Committee and shall serve at its discretion.
+If any arbitrator shall at any time be unable or refuse or fail to act, the Joint Coast Labor Relations Committee shall select a successor or substitute.

+17.512 The Coast Arbitrator shall be selected by the Joint Coast Labor Relations Committee to serve a term coextensive with the term of the Agreement.
+The Coast Arbitrator may be reappointed for the term of the next Agreement by mutual agreement of the Parties.
+The Coast Arbitrator shall be a highly qualified neutral arbitrator with maritime experience, located on the West Coast.
+If the Committee fails to agree on the selection of the Coast Arbitrator, the individual shall be selected by a 6-person panel of prominent industry representatives: 3 selected by the Union and 3 selected by the Employers.

+17.5121 If after thirty (30) days, the Panel is unable to select a Coast Arbitrator, the Panel shall submit to the Federal Mediation and Conciliation Service (FMCS) a request for a list of seven (7) highly qualified neutral arbitrators with maritime experience, located on the West Coast.
+If the Union and the Employer representatives agree that the list is unacceptable, they may jointly request that the FMCS provide a second list.
+In the event, the Parties cannot mutually select a Coast Arbitrator from the FMCS Panel, the selection shall be determined by a striking process.
+The first strike shall be determined by a coin flip.
+The Party that correctly calls the coin flip shall have the choice of striking first or last.

+Note: It is agreed that since PMA nominated John Kagel, in the event a FMCS Panel is required to select the successor to John Kagel, the Union shall have the choice of a first or last strike.
+Thereafter, the procedure of coin flip set forth in Section 17.5121 shall apply.

+17.52 Powers of arbitrators shall be limited strictly to the application and interpretation of the Agreement as written.
+The arbitrators shall have jurisdiction to decide any and all disputes arising under the Agreement including cases dealing with the resumption or continuation of work.

+17.53 Arbitrators' decisions must be based upon the showing of facts and their application under the specific provisions of the written Agreement and be expressly confined to, and extend only to, the particular issue in dispute.
 The arbitrators shall have power to pass upon any and all objections to their jurisdiction.
-If an arbitrator holds that a particular dispute does not arise under the Agreement, then such dispute shall be subject to arbitration only by mutual consent. - 17.54 In the event the parties agree that an arbitrator has exceeded his authority and jurisdiction or that he is involved in the industry in any other position of interest which is in conflict with his authority and jurisdiction, he shall be disqualified for any further service. - 17.55 All decisions of the arbitrators, except as provided in Sections 17.261 and 17.6, shall be final and binding upon all
+If an arbitrator holds that a particular dispute does not arise under the Agreement, then such dispute shall be subject to arbitration only by mutual consent.

+17.54 In the event the parties agree that an arbitrator has exceeded his authority and jurisdiction or that he is involved in the industry in any other position of interest which is in conflict with his authority and jurisdiction, he shall be disqualified for any further service.

+17.55 All decisions of the arbitrators, except as provided in Sections 17.261 and 17.6, shall be final and binding upon all parties.
+Decisions shall be in writing signed by the arbitrator and delivered to the respective parties.